nucleus-coop/nucleus-coop.github.io/_docs/faq.md

 #### How does Nucleus Co-Op work?

-Essentially Nucleus Co-Op opens multiple instances of the same game (some games require mutex with symlinked files that will only answer to one specific gamepad (we do this via Nucleus Co-Op custom xinput libraries or xinput plus dlls) and connects those instances via LAN or steamworks online multiplayer emulation (Goldberg Emulator), while making sure all the windows have focus so they can be playable at the same time with multiple controllers or that the instances are playable even in the background.
+Essentially Nucleus Co-Op opens multiple instances of the same game (some games require [mutex](https://en.wikipedia.org/?title=Mutex&redirect=no) killing for that, among other methods) with [symlinked](https://en.wikipedia.org/wiki/Symbolic_link) files that will only answer to one specific gamepad (we do this via Nucleus Co-Op custom xinput libraries or xinput plus dlls) and connects those instances via LAN or steamworks online multiplayer emulation (Goldberg Emulator), while making sure all the windows have focus so they can be playable at the same time with multiple controllers or that the instances are playable even in the background.
 Nucleus then resizes, removes borders and repositions the games windows so you can have synthetic split-screen to play locally with your friends.

-Note that Nucleus does not add multiplayer or co-op to single player games, the game needs to already have some form of online or LAN multiplayer, or another way to connect the instances like via mods for example.
+Note that Nucleus does not add multiplayer or co-op to single player games, the game needs to already have some form of online or LAN multiplayer, or another way to connect the instances like via mods for example (e.g. Skyrim Together).

 #### Which games can be split-screened using Nucleus Co-Op?

-There are a lot of supported games, all mentioned in the list below.
+There are a lot of supported games, all mentioned in the [list of supported games](https://www.reddit.com/r/nucleuscoop/comments/opu0eg/list_of_nucleus_coop_supported_games/).
 A ton of games are now supported thanks to the amazing program called [Goldberg Emulator](https://gitlab.com/Mr_Goldberg/goldberg_emulator), developed by Mr. Goldberg, a big thank you to him.
 Read the [Goldberg FAQ](https://gitlab.com/Mr_Goldberg/goldberg_emulator/-/blob/master/README.md) if you want to know more.

 #### Where do I download Nucleus Co-Op?

-You can download latest version from the [Github releases](https://github.com/ZeroFox5866/nucleuscoop/releases).
-Download the compiled .rar release, don't download the source code zip if you just want to use the app.
-Mod v1.0.2 R5 is the latest version recent scripts are created for, please avoid other versions (like regular Alpha 8 and Alpha 10) as they are outdated now.
+You can download latest version from [Github](https://github.com/ZeroFox5866/nucleuscoop/releases).
+Download the compiled .zip release, don't download the source code zip if you just want to use the app.
+Mod v1.1.0 is the latest version recent scripts are created for, please avoid other versions (like regular Alpha 8 and Alpha 10) as they are outdated now.

 #### How do I use Nucleus Co-Op?